USPTO/drawio/README.md

 About
 -----
-This is a replication of diagrams.net 15.1.0 release.
+This is a replication of diagrams.net (previously draw.io) 15.1.0 release.
 The original repository is located at [https://github.com/jgraph/drawio](https://github.com/jgraph/drawio).

 Running
 -------
-Open the [USPTO GitHub pages](https://uspto.github.io/drawio/src/main/webapp/index.html) to start your drawing.
+Open the [USPTO GitHub pages](https://uspto.github.io/drawio/src/main/webapp/index.html) to start drawing with diagrams.net.

 Supported Browsers
 ------------------